-- The 2024 ACA affordability safe harbor is 8.39%.
-This is the second sharp decrease in the last two years. - The 8.39% limit will generally lower the amount ACA applicable large employers are permitted to charge FT employees for medical coverage and avoid the IRC §4980H(b) "inadequate offer" employer mandate penalty. - This Alert includes a discussion of the ACA's employer mandate penalties and affordability safe harbors (including examples of each).
+- The 2026 ACA affordability safe harbor percentage is 9.96%, which is a significant increase from 2025. - The 9.96% limit will allow applicable large employers (ALEs) greater flexibility when setting employee-only contributions for the purposes of offering affordable coverage and avoiding potential IRC §4980H(b) "inadequate offer" employer mandate penalties. - This Alert is relevant for all ALEs and includes a discussion of the ACA's employer mandate penalties and affordability safe harbors (including examples of each).